knubez/TAMS/docs/api.rst

+.. module:: tams

 ===
 API
 ===

+.. _core:

 Core
 ----

-These functions make up the core of the TAMS algorithm:
+These functions make up the core of the TAMS algorithm and are available at the top level (:mod:`tams`):

 .. autosummary::
    :toctree: api/

-   tams.identify
-   tams.track
-   tams.classify
+   identify
+   track
+   classify

 The helper function :func:`tams.run` combines the above plus additional processing,